1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I lost 25 pounds in 3 months without “dieting”.

-I lost 32 pounds while doing health trails.
+I lost 32 pounds while doing health trail !

-I lost 5 pounds over 6 weeks on the program.
-I noticed a significant improvement in energy and consistent sleep patterns as well.
+I lost 5 pounds over the 6-week program.
+I noticed a significant improvement in my energy.
+Also, I was able to develop a consistent sleep pattern.

 I lost 5 pounds without trying very hard - just walking every day!